If you want ideas for businesses, you can start with $10k or less – look no further!

 You don’t need to have any previous experience running Facebook ads to have a successful digital marketing business.
 There are great courses you can take to learn everything you need to know such as Facebook Side Hustle and Flourish with FB Ads.

-You may need to invest $500 to $2,000 in courses and training to learn what you need to know.
+You may need $500 to $2,000 in courses and training to learn what you need to know.

 Services such as invoicing software and content creation software will cost $100-$300 per month.

 The expected income for an online marketing consultant is $40,000- $50,000 annually.

 If you want to start a business and enjoy writing, become a freelance writer and create content for businesses’ websites or social media.

 If you’re new to freelance writing, consider taking a course that is focused on marketing and productivity such as Earn More Writing.

 You need the right software including programs like Grammarly which checks your spelling and grammar and Jasper which is an AI that helps you write content.
 This software can cost a few hundred dollars a year.

 Most writers charge between $25 – $50 per hour or a fee of $0.05 – $1 per word depending on the type of writing they do and how quickly they are expected to work.

 Many writers make around $1,000 per month working part-time hours while others can make much more, especially working full time.

 Retail arbitrage means you find great deals or sales on products and resell them for a higher price on Amazon or eBay.